m-lyon/fodnet/README.md

 Follow the instructions below on how to train the FODNet model.

 ### Data Preprocessing

 This training pipeline requires data to be saved in `.npy` format.
-Additionally the spherical harmonic dimension must be the first dimension within each 4D array.
+Additionally, the spherical harmonic dimension must be the first dimension within each 4D array.
 This is because this module uses [npy-patcher](https://github.com/m-lyon/npy-cpp-patches) to extract training patches at runtime.
-Below is an example on how to convert `NIfTI` files into `.npy` using [nibabel](https://nipy.org/nibabel/).
+Below is an example of how to convert `NIfTI` files into `.npy` using [nibabel](https://nipy.org/nibabel/).

 ```python
 import numpy as np